"JET PROVOST HEAVEN"

 In February 1994, Global Aviation bought XW322 from the MoD, along with sixty-four other Jet Provost aircraft.
 It was ferried to Binbrook airfield in Lincolnshire in October 1994 and offered for sale.

 XW322 was subsequently exported to the USA.
 It was originally registered as N8086U but was quickly changed to N199ER, with the ER representing its Royal connections.
 Previously owned by Wayne Rodgers and based in Denver, Colorado, XW322 is now owned and pampered by a 10-strong syndicate led by former RAF pilot Brian D. Childs.
-Nicknamed the 'North American Royal' it undertook a 4-hour ferry flight from Denver to its new home at Ellington Field, Houston, Texas in August 2004.
+Nicknamed the 'North American Royal' it undertook a 4-hour ferry flight from Denver to its new home at Ellington Field, Houston, Texas in August 2004, before later moving onto Brazoria County Airport, also in Texas.

 Related web-links: